-Not everyone who socialises in nightlife settings will use drugs but for those who choose to, we want to raise awareness of the current risks and encourage people to reduce the harms as nightlife reopens in Ireland.
-To highlight our concerns, we have launched our new campaign 'If you go, go slow' aimed at people who use drugs in nightlife settings.
+Not everyone uses drugs on nights out and at parties, but for those who choose to, we want to raise awareness of the current risks and encourage people to reduce the harms.
+To highlight our current concerns, we have launched our new campaign 'If you go, go slow'.

 Think about your drug tolerance